djangobits/mtgoxbalancebot/README.md

 No. Creditors will be able to select, if they want their share to be paid in crypto or in fiat.
 If they select crypto, they can claim them with the exchange designated by the trustee.
 If they select fiat, the trustee or the designated exchange will probably sell those coins and payout fiat.
 We have no information if this will be done on the open market or OTC.

 ### When will the MtGox coins be released?
 Nobody (maybe except the trustee) currently (2024/01/02) knows.
 On September 15, 2022, the ***Setting of Assignment, etc. Restriction Reference Period*** started as announced [here](http://www.mtgox.com/img/pdf/20220831_announcement_en.pdf).
-During the Setting of Assignment, etc. Restriction Reference Period, transfers of claims are not permitted.
-That is all the documents said.
-Many observers thought that the distribution of funds will start from September 15, 2022, but the previous experiences with the trustee should make it clear that this won't happen so soon.
+A previous deadline of End of October 2023 for ELSP (Early Lump Sum repayments) and IP (Intermediate Repayments) was pushed back to End of October 2024.

 ### OK.
 But when MtGox coins?
 What we know is that ***some things need to happen before any fiat or crypto payments from the trustee can be expected*** (a ticked checkbox indicates if this was already done):